MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-c5-data-migration.md

 To help avoid double-posting to the general ledger, the following balance accounts are used for open transactions:

-* For suppliers, we use the A/P account from the supplier posting group.
+* For vendors, we use the A/P account from the vendor posting group.
 * For customers, we use the A/R account from the customer posting group.
 * For items, we create a general posting setup where the adjustment account is the account specified as the inventory account on the inventory posting setup.